gstelang/job-worker-service/docs/design.md

 * CA and server certs will be valid for 365 days whereas a shorter validity period (45 days) will be provided for client certs.
 This is to emphasize rotation and renewal.

 # Resource Limiting Strategy
 * The optimal approach to setting resource limits is to monitor the current system load and enforce limits dynamically when the load average exceeds a threshold.
 Unix tools located under `/proc/` can provide this system load information.
-* For this project, a time-based resource scheduling strategy will be implemented.
-This strategy will adjust resource limits according to peak and off-peak hours, ensuring that resources are allocated more efficiently during high-demand periods.
+Alternate strategy is to use a time-based resource scheduling strategy based on peak/off-peak hours.
-* The following limits will be applied:
+* For simplicity, following static values will be set per job:
 ```
 cpu-limit: 512 (half of the CPU share)
 memory-limit: 500M